 - Designate Access Level Personnel

 Segregating data based on its sensitivity is crucial.
 The same should be done to the people in your company.
-You need to create distinct levels of access that are reserved to specific personnel on merit and rank.
+You need to create distinct levels of access that are reserved for specific personnel on merit and rank.
 When specific persons are in charge, it’s easy to keep threats at bay.
 Segregating here dictates that a designated person needs to have access to a given security level and nothing more.
-In essence, people from one segment data areas shouldn’t have access to another segment or department.
+In essence, people from one segment data area shouldn’t have access to another segment or department.

 - Apply Dynamic Data Masking

 Dynamic data masking entails masking sensitive data on transit such that unauthorized persons on the other end cannot fathom or make anything of it.
 It’s more like encrypting your data such that authorized persons are the only ones with an idea of what’s being relayed.

 To protect your database perfectly, there is a need to make use of a database activity monitoring system.
 With proactive monitoring, it’s easy to flag every activity performed and the aftermath of such activities.
 The system will monitor database activity on-premise and in the cloud as well.
 You will marshal the data security since you are empowered to flag and censor any suspicious activity.

 - Use 2-Factor Authentication